 Thus, this best-known work remains his most humanistic.
-In Soul’s first essay, ‘Of Our Spiritual Strivings,’ Du Bois introduces his two most enduring concepts: the veil and double-consciousness.
+In Souls’s first essay, ‘Of Our Spiritual Strivings,’ Du Bois introduces his two most enduring concepts: the veil and double-consciousness.
 Both are connected to a formative event from his boyhood, an example of what today might be called an act of racial ‘micro-aggression.’
 One day at school in Great Barrington, where Du Bois was the only black male student, the children were trading visiting-cards; one white girl, a newcomer, refused to accept Du Bois’s offer – ‘refused it peremptorily, with a glance.
 Then it dawned upon me with a certain suddenness that I was different from the others; … shut out from their world by a vast veil’ (Souls of Black Folk, 2).
-As a metaphor, the veil is particularly significant, and one that would be called upon and revised by many thinkers on race in the twentieth century, like for example Richard Wright (The Color Curtain [1956]).
+As a metaphor, the veil is particularly significant, and one that would be called upon and revised by many thinkers on race in the twentieth century, such as for example Richard Wright (The Color Curtain [1956]).
 A veil does not simply divide or separate; it shrouds, and it protects.
 Life on one side of the veil can remain ignorant of life on the other side.
 In Souls, Du Bois’s purpose is not so much to rend the veil so much as to invite the ‘Gentle Reader’ to pass within it and to witness the joys and sorrows of the people living therein.
 It seems clear from a handful of textual clues that Du Bois’s imagined reader of Souls is white.
 His intention, then, seems to have been to expose white readers to black experiences of which, perhaps, they knew little, or chose to ignore, and in doing so to foster new bonds of sympathy, understanding and communication (Lemert 1994; Zamir 1995).